 Inserting Special Characters And Symbols Into Your WordPress Posts And Pages

-If you want to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

 (Insert Character button – WP Editor)

-(Special character chart)
+(Special character popup window)